Q: Do we get to do any exciting fieldwork or trips?

 Q: Is there a lot of Maths in Geography?

-Yes, there are a range of transferable mathematical, geographical and statistical skills which we develop throughout the course.
+Yes, there are a range of transferrable mathematical, geographical and statistical skills which we develop throughout the course.
 A degree of mathematical ability is therefore needed, hence our higher entry requirement for Maths GCSE.
 We strongly recommend considering studying Maths Studies alongside your A-levels if you are worried about your Maths (and are not taking A-level maths) as this has been proven to help, is interesting and also helps make you stand out to employers in future.

 Q: Are you on social media?